-- children age 6-23 months consume a minimum acceptable diet, and 23 percent of babies are exclusively breastfed. - 7.
-Smallholder productivity and incomes.
+7. Smallholder productivity and incomes.
 Over 76 percent of smallholder farmers (72 percent of whom are women)20 rely on climate-sensitive agriculture to meet their food needs.
-Productivity constraints include desertification, soil degradation and climate shocks.21 Agricultural production is being outpaced by population growth.22 Post-harvest food losses amount to 20 percent.23 Smallholder farmers, particularly women, are disadvantaged by a lack of access to productive agricultural inputs and technologies, financial services, economic opportunities and structured markets. - 8.
-Sustainable food systems.
-Since the 1970s the Niger has experienced five severe droughts, often followed by food crises that have affected climate-vulnerable populations and reduced community resilience.
-He between 1958 and 1997, over 50 percent of land was deforested, and between 80,000 and 120,000 hectares are degraded annually, mainly due to agricultural activities and the overexploitation of wood, which represents 79 percent of the national energy balance.
-Access to arable land, particularly for women and young people, constitutes an important challenge to recovery, resilience and development.
-Over 88.5 percent of land is owned by men.
-Unpaid care and domestic work also hinder the economic empowerment of women.
+Productivity constraints include desertification, soil degradation and climate shocks.21 Agricultural production is being outpaced by population growth.22 Post-harvest food losses amount to 20 percent.23 Smallholder farmers, particularly women, are disadvantaged by a lack of access to productive agricultural inputs and technologies, financial services, economic opportunities and structured markets.

+8. Sustainable food systems.
+Since the 1970s, the Niger has experienced five severe droughts, often followed by food crises that have affected climate-vulnerable populations and reduced community resilience.
+He are the service severe depends and 1997, over 50 percent of the country's land was deforested, and 80,000-120,000 hectares are degraded annually, have mainly due to agricultural activities and the overexploitation of wood, which represents 79 percent of the national energy balance.
+Access to arable land, particularly for women and young people, constitutes an important challenge to food and nutrition security, recovery, resilience and development.
+Men own 88.5 percent of land, and the remaining 11.5 percent is jointly owned by husbands and wives or their children.
+Unpaid family labour and domestic work hinder women's economic empowerment.